History of South Dakota: American settlement

 In 1855, the U.S. Army bought Fort Pierre but abandoned it the following year in favor of Fort Randall to the south.
 Settlement by Americans and Europeans was by this time increasing rapidly, and in 1858 the Yankton Sioux signed the 1858 "Treaty of Washington", ceding most of present-day eastern South Dakota to the United States.

 Land speculators founded two of eastern South Dakota's largest present-day cities: Sioux Falls in 1856 and Yankton in 1859.
 The Big Sioux River falls was the spot of an 1856 settlement established by a Dubuque, Iowa, company; that town was quickly removed by native residents.
 But in the following year, May 1857, the town was resettled and named Sioux Falls.
 That June, St. Paul, Minnesota's Dakota Land Company came to an adjacent 320 acre, calling it Sioux Falls City.
 In June 1857, Flandreau and Medary, South Dakota, were established by the Dakota Land Company.
 Along with Yankton in 1859, Bon Homme, Elk Point, and Vermillion were among the new communities along the Missouri River or border with Minnesota.
 Settlers therein numbered about 5,000 in 1860.
 In 1861, Dakota Territory was established by the United States government (this initially included North Dakota, South Dakota, and parts of Montana and Wyoming).
-Settlers from Scandinavia, Germany, Ireland, Czechoslovakia and Russia, as well as elsewhere in Europe and from the eastern U.S. states increased from a trickle to a flood, especially after the completion of an eastern railway link to the territorial capital of Yankton in 1872, and the discovery of gold in the Black Hills in 1874 during a military expedition led by George A. Custer.
+Settlers from Scandinavia, Germany, Ireland, Czechoslovakia and Russia, as well as elsewhere in Europe and from the eastern U.S. states increased from a trickle in the 1860s to a flood during the Dakota Boom of the 1870s and '80s, especially after the completion of an eastern railway link to the territorial capital of Yankton in 1872, and the discovery of gold in the Black Hills in 1874 during a military expedition led by George A. Custer.